 And so authors get closer to the idea of copyright.
 But as they get closer, that powerful ideology – of originality, for example – itself is seized again and again by the machinery and the business, in our case here by the capitalist business of the media enterprises and the culture industries.
 And it turns out at the end of the day that while many individuals can leverage that proximity to the moment of creation to some form of ownership, whenever you have the kind of creation that we have, you are simply a moment in time at which capital gets to coalesce and organise.
 And it’s very interesting how writing and screenwriting in particular become extremely important in this process, much more so than we think, and this is where my empathies to the crew – and Jeremy I’m looking at you – and self-respect and respect come in, from the very beginning of the way in which the film industry tried to protect its commercial interests and the interests of its investors.

 I’ll give you one example.
 When photographs first appeared in the 1930s they were not copyrightable.
 Movies were made of photographs, so how are you supposed to copyright a movie?
 So after a long battle that took a long time, about 50 years in the United States, and Anglo and American law were kind of trailing each other back and forth on this issue, finally by the 1880s photographs became copyrightable.
 The reason they weren’t copyrightable was because it was understood that photographs were mere imitations and recordings of light rays from reality, and you can’t copyright the real.
 You can’t copyright the public space.
 Public surfaces, reality is not copyrightable.
 Copyrightable objects are only things that are material instantiations of original ideas.
 So by the 1880s you get copyright in photographs.
 How do you get them?
 You get them because they claim it’s like light writing photo-graphy.
 Light - writing.
 Graphics - graphia.
 And that even just an amateur photograph still has some subjectivity embedded in it.
-That the photographer had to choose the angle or chose the moment or chose something, and that this one little signature of subjectivity, of humanity gives you the right to copyright the results.
+That the photographer had to choose the angle or chose the moment or chose something, and that this one little signature of subjectivity, of humanity, gives you the right to copyright the results.